Chaldene/pancam/To-Do.md

 * Within HK Decode, stop passing bin around and change functions to only return relevant arrays
 * Don't add instance names to SWIS products
 * Create a status change log, that tracks all changed variables
+* Make easier to read verification of HK by creating dedicated verificaiton modules
+* Check that all items from TC and TM plotter have been recreated in here.
+* Look into the best use of the Pandas Int64 and how best to draw missing data.